Nutrition, Savings & Meal Prep

 How can I identify trap foods when I'm shopping?

-You can identify trap foods by paying attention to products with flashy packaging, impulse-buy promotions, and those located near cash registers or in central aisles.
+You can identify trap foods by paying attention to products with flashy packaging, exaggerated health claims, impulse-buy promotions (especially "buy X get Y free" on items you don't regularly need), and those located near cash registers or in central, high-traffic aisles.
+Always check the unit price and ingredient list, rather than just the package price or marketing slogans.

 What kind of offers are often misleading and make me spend more at the supermarket?

-Misleading offers include promotions like 'buy 3 for the price of 2' on products you don't need, discounts on high-profit margin items, and sales on unhealthy ultra-processed products.
+Misleading offers include promotions like 'buy 3 for the price of 2' on products you don't need or can't consume before they expire, discounts on high-profit margin items that aren't truly a good value, and sales on unhealthy ultra-processed products designed to encourage bulk purchasing of less nutritious items.
+Be especially wary of offers that encourage you to buy more than you planned.

 What foods are best to avoid to not overspend at the supermarket?

-It's best to avoid ready-to-eat products, snacks in small packages, individual frozen meals, and drinks in small containers, as they often have a much higher cost per serving.
+It's best to avoid ready-to-eat products, snacks in small, individual packages, single-serving frozen meals, and drinks in small containers, as they often have a much higher cost per serving.
+Also, be cautious with pre-cut fruits and vegetables, as their convenience comes with a significant price increase.

 How can I save money by avoiding trap foods without sacrificing the quality of my diet?